 These are unique dual-indexing sample indices.
 This means there is a unique sample index barcode in both the i7 and i5 index reads (also known as I1 and I2).
-When demultiplexing flow cells where both index reads have been sequenced, bcl2fastq and BCL Convert require that both index sequences match the expected sequence for a read to be assigned to that sample.
+When demultiplexing flow cells where both index reads have been sequenced, BCL Convert requires that both index sequences match the expected sequence for a read to be assigned to that sample.
 This solves the "index hopping" issue present on Illumina patterned flow cell sequencers.

 Download the dual index kit sample index reference files at these links: